ryan-mcclue/unsw/comp4920/ass2.md

 These choices are determined by cultural, social and ethical considerations.
 So, need human to be able to justify these variables as admissable.
 (ACCOUNTABILITY)

-Fairness is fundamentally causal.

 A1

 A2
-Choose best airline; so look at that with least delays.
-Results differ if only looking at one airport, as oppose to many.
-Also, say one airline disproportionately flies at an airport with many weather events, so it's results are affected by this.
-So, results not because of performance, just has to do with location.
-So, cannot rely on SQL queries etc. as they may lead to false conclusions.

 Assumes homogenous data, i.e. can't be both student and teacher